karendk/Decision-Support-System/README.md

 # Decision-Support-System
-Selection of motorcycle based on DSS using fuzzy database method
+Selection of motorcycle based on DSS using fuzzy database method.
+Choose the criteria of the motorcyle that you want, you will have the suggestion of that.
+Happy Coding :)
 ## Platform
 Web
 ### Requirement